 - We will need to send you a P11D after the end of the tax year, if you received any HLC allowance or other benefit, so please make sure we have up to date address details for you

-- We will need a letter from you with a copy of your old and new signature for our records
+- We will need a letter from you with a copy of your old and new signatures for our records

-- Please send a copy of the deed poll where applicable
+- Please send us a copy of the deed poll where applicable.

-- Please contact the Pensions Board to check what information they need.
-If you have had a change in your circumstances you may wish to complete a new nomination form
+- Please also contact the Pensions Board to check what information they require.
+If you have had a change in circumstances, you may wish to complete a new nomination form.

 The Church Commissioners have looked at the Cycle to Work scheme for clergy but it isn't something that we can offer on the central payroll.